gamesbook/protograf/docs/source/examples/various.rst

 ----------- ------------------------------------------------------------------
 Source Code `world_clocks.py <https://github.com/gamesbook/protograf/blob/master/examples/various/world_clocks.py>`_
 ----------- ------------------------------------------------------------------
-Discussion  This example shows how to reuse a complex element - a clock - by
+Discussion  This example shows how to reuse a complex element |dash| a clock
-            means of a set of Python functions; see :ref:`Python functions <python-function>` for more
+            |dash| by means of a set of Python functions; see
+            :ref:`Python functions <python-function>` for more
             details.

             This is a fairly complex script |dash| a mini program really |dash|
             which is likely only to be legible to a Python programmer!
-It's probably beyond the scope of this library's intended use.
+It's probably far beyond the scope of this library's intended use...

             The script essentially "wraps" the clock creation approach described above into a function which is accessed for each city,